LukaUte2019/Mediaroom-MaxTV-Apps/README.md

 6. Press OK and close the window

-7. Open terminal and type: node mediaroom.js
+7. Open IIS and Set the folder of files to serve to the extracted files in repository

 8. The server will be started on http://172.16.40.101:80